Dev-Lmm/Dodging-in-Space/README.md

 Godot provides a huge set of common tools, so you can just focus on making your game without reinventing the wheel.

 Godot is completely free and open-source under the very permissive MIT license.
 No strings attached, no royalties, nothing.
 Your game is yours, down to the last line of engine code.

+## About the Game

+It's a simple game where the main objective is not to be touched by a stone